What you need to know

 - Full proposal in response to the RFP

-Full submission requirements and key dates will be detailed in the RFP and posted online in the spring.
+Full submission requirements and key dates will be posted online in 2022.

-We will answer questions as a part of the RFP process.
-Answers to these questions will be posted once they are available.
+City staff will also answer questions as a part of the RFP process.
+Answers to these questions will be posted on this page once they are available.